 Damage control to manage duodenal injuries may involve rapid closure of the injured segment or resection of a full-thickness duodenal injury without reestablishing continuity .
 For suspected pancreatic duct injuries, wide drainage is used, but if the injury is distal, a quick distal pancreatectomy can be performed.
 (See 'Managing pancreatic injury' below.)

-●Low grade – Partial thickness injuries (Grade I) are repaired by suturing the serosa in a Lembert fashion.
-Full thickness duodenal lacerations (Grade II) are debrided and the duodenum is repaired with a tension-free primary closure in one or two layers.
+●Low grade – Partial-thickness injuries (Grade I) are repaired by suturing the serosa in a Lembert fashion.
+Full-thickness duodenal lacerations (Grade II) are debrided, and the duodenum is repaired with a tension-free primary closure in one or two layers.
 Longitudinal injuries should be closed transversely, if possible, to minimize the potential for luminal narrowing.
 If the injury is judged to be too extensive for primary repair (eg, >3 cm) after debridement, the injured segment should be resected and the duodenal ends brought together with a primary end-to-end duodeno-duodenostomy.
-Injuries to the 2nd portion of the duodenum may not be amenable to this approach if the common bile duct or ampulla is injured, or if resection would require removal of these structures.
+Injuries to the second portion of the duodenum may not be amenable to this approach if the common bile duct or ampulla is injured, or if resection would require removal of these structures.
 The treatment of ampullary injuries is discussed below.
 (See 'Combined pancreaticoduodenal injuries' below.)

 Adjunctive techniques — Several adjunctive procedures have been used in conjunction with duodenal repair with a primary aim of decreasing the likelihood of leak following repair.
-There is no consensus on when these procedures are indicated and none of these techniques have demonstrated a clear benefit.
+There is no consensus on when these procedures are indicated, and none of these techniques has demonstrated a clear benefit.
 Under most circumstances, these adjunctive techniques are not needed.
-Pyloric exclusion, duodenal decompression and duodenal diverticularization are described briefly below.
+Pyloric exclusion, duodenal decompression, and duodenal diverticularization are described briefly below.
 Given a lack of data, we prefer pyloric exclusion because it is more easily performed in the face of severe traumatic injuries.